TheAlgorithms/Python/.devcontainer/README.md

-# Step by Step instructions for using DevContainer
+# Step by Step instructions for new user to use DevContainer

 ## Step 1: Install Visual Studio Code